jaybraunjr/surface_properties/README.md

 # surface_properties

-Under development, code used for Drude polarizable triacylglycerol paper analysis, soon to be published.
+This is used for calculating the surface properties of membrane (bilayer/monolayer or lipid droplet systems).
+This includes interdigitation analysis, tail order parameters (Scd), surface molecule lifetimes.

-This is used for calculating the surface properties of membrane (bilayer of lipid droplet systems).
-This includes tail order parameters (Scd), surface triacylglycerol lifetimes, and interdigitation analysis.
+# Interdigitation Analysis

 The overlap parameter, $\rho_{ov}(z)$, ranges from **0 to 1**, where:
 - **0** indicates no overlap.